 If you are throwing a Christmas party, check out these fun adult themes you can build your party around!

-Christmas crack is a simple yet delicious holiday treat that contains nuts, chocolate, peanut butter, and more (depending what you want to put in!)
+Crockpot candy crack is a simple yet delicious treat that contains nuts, chocolate, peanut butter, and more (depending what you want to put in!)
+It's my favorite thing to make around the holidays since it's SUPER easy and delicious,

 Its addicting flavor will keep your loved ones coming back for "just one more piece'.